Providing High Quality Drinking Water

 STEP 3: Filtration

-The remaining water flows through filters made of layers of fine materials, like sand or coal.
+The remaining water flows through filters made of layers of fine materials, like anthracite media.
 These layers stop even smaller particles of contaminants from getting through, and only very clear water is left.

 STEP 4: Disinfection